PyCQA/redbaron/docs/nodes_reference.rst

 BinaryNode
 ==========

-The node represent a binary number value.
+The node represents a binary number value.

 .. ipython:: python